jfmherokiller/customllvm/llvm/docs/index.rst

 :doc:`LLVMBuild`
   Describes the LLVMBuild organization and files used by LLVM to specify component descriptions.

+:doc:`MakefileGuide`
+  Describes how the LLVM makefiles work and how to use them.

 :doc:`HowToReleaseLLVM`
   This is a guide to preparing LLVM releases.
 Most developers can ignore it.